house9/dont-bail-on-rails-env-config/post.md

 ## Additional Notes

+### Ensuring your application has the needed configuration

 ### database credentials

 When using ENV to manage your secrets I prefer setting a `DATABASE_URL` ENV instead of keeping track of the database host, user and password in separate values.
-Example postgres url: `postgres://username:password@host:port/database_name`.

-Then in your `database.yml` file just specify the `url` value:
+Postgres database url has the following structure: `postgres://username:password@host:port/database_name`

+For example: `postgres://vinz:Clortho@localhost:5432/development_database`.

+Rails will automatically use `DATABASE_URL` and even merge it will settings in the `config/database.yml` file.
+For clarity you may want to explicity update the config file:

 ```
 production:
   <<: *default
   url: <%= ENV['DATABASE_URL'] %>
 ```

+See the rails guides for more detail: [Configuring a Database](https://guides.rubyonrails.org/configuring.html#configuring-a-database)

 ### Git and Secrets